smflem/smflem.github.io/_posts/2019-12-15-private-equity-deadspin.md

 In particular, there is often disagreement about whether and how private equity firms add value through their work, especially due to the diversity of strategies and overall opacity of the industry.
 But in taking the evolution of the industry as a whole, from its emergence as a force in the 1980’s to present day, consistent patterns begin to emerge.

-Initially known as leveraged buyouts for the then-novel high yield debt they employed, in the 1980’s private equity firms mainly added value by creating urgency at the companies they acquired.
+Initially known as leveraged buyouts for the then-novel high yield debt they employed, in the 1980’s private equity firms mainly added value by creating urgency at the companies they acquired[^1].

 One archetypical example from these early years was the 1988 leveraged buyout of RJR Nabisco by Kohlberg, Kravis, Roberts & Co.
 (KKR).
 As the 1993 HBO movie Barbarians at the Gate captured, RJR Nabisco was then a bloated conglomerate making everything from Oreos to cigarettes, with spendthrift executives and no clear strategic direction.
 Even at a purchase price of $25 billion, at the time the largest buyout in history, KKR was able to earn a significant return through basic steps like selling off the corporate jets, spinning off non-core divisions, and renewing focus on the main business (with incentive packages to match for senior management).